rewe-digital/katana/android/README.md

 By default this context improves memory consumption at the cost of speed.
 If memory is not a concern but speed is, use `AndroidEnvironmentContext(profile = SPEED)`.

+## AndroidX ViewModel

+Looking for AndroidX ViewModel support?
+Have a look at the [katana-androidx-viewmodel](../androidx-viewmodel) artifact.

 ## ProGuard

 Katana does not require any specific ProGuard configuration 😎.